Heavy on the Magick: Gameplay

 varying difficulty.
 The game was planned to be the first part of a trilogy, but the other games were never created.

 Reception

 Reviews of the game were highly positive all round, with the only common criticism being the blocky graphics.
-To reduce the memory impact of the large animated graphics, the programmers blew up single graphic cells to create all the sprites and foreground scenery in the game, effectively reducing the resolution of the graphics but compressing them in memory and so increasing the amount of space available for game content.
+To reduce the memory impact of the large animated graphics, the programmers scaled up single pixels to create all the sprites and foreground scenery in the game, effectively reducing the resolution of the graphics but compressing them in memory and so increasing the amount of space available for game content.